Nancy-Chauhan/nancy.github.io/_posts/2018-10-17-Inspiration.md

     </div>
 </div>

 <h2>"If you’re offered a seat on a rocket ship, don’t ask what seat!
-Just get on."
+Just get on."<br>
 _ Sheryl Sandbery [COO, Facebook]<h2>